Venice Canals, Italy

 Bacino San Marco

 San Marco is another key basin in Venice.
-You’ll find it close to St. Mark’s Square.
-Its surroundings include St. Mark’s Basilica and the Doge’s Palace.
+It is located near St. Mark’s Square, surrounding St. Mark’s Basilica and the Doge’s Palace.

 Key Highlights:

-- St. Mark’s Basilica: This place rocks with its awesome gold mosaics and old-school Byzantine design standing tall by the water.
+- St. Mark’s Basilica: This place rocks with its fabulous gold mosaics and old-school Byzantine design standing tall by the water.

 - Doge’s Palace: Gothic style at its coolest.
-This awesome building is a big deal in Bacino San Marco too.
+This fantastic building is also a significant landmark in Piazza San Marco.

-- Piazza San Marco: This famous square is right in the middle of everything and people all over the world know about it.
+- Piazza San Marco: This famous square is situated right in the heart of everything, and people worldwide are familiar with it.

-Bacino San Marco’s always buzzing with parties and festivals, which brings the area to life.
+Bacino San Marco’s always buzzing with parties and festivals, which bring the area to life.

 Rio di San Trovaso

-Just a stone’s throw from the Rialto Bridge sits this buzzing waterway, a historic hit in Venice.
+Just a stone’s throw from the Rialto Bridge lies this bustling waterway, a historic gem in Venice.
 It links up the Grand Canal with its tinier cousins in Rialto County.

 Key Highlights: